Find Faculty Members at MUSC.

 Academic Focus

-• Hearing Loss; Auditory Nerve Degeneration and Regeneration
+• Hearing Loss; Auditory Nerve Degeneration; Demyelination and Inflammation in Auditory Impairment

-• Auditory Function Deficits in Autism and Other Neurodegenerative Diseases
+• Auditory Function Deficits in Autism and Other NeuroDevelopmental and Neurodegenerative Diseases

 Faculty email addresses should not be used to seek medical advice or to make medical appointments.
 Please visit MyChart for medical appointments or to contact your provider.